linode/packer-plugin-linode/.web-docs/components/data-source/image/README.md

 - `linode_token` (string) - The Linode API token required for provision Linode resources.
   This can also be specified in `LINODE_TOKEN` environment variable.
+  Saving the token in the environment or centralized vaults can reduce the risk of the token being leaked from the codebase.

 <!-- End of code generated from the comments of the LinodeCommon struct in helper/common.go; -->